lakshmisowjanya48/frtproject01/README.md

 # frtproject01
 # Dentocare
-This is a web based application developed by health realted based website in india
+This is a web based application developed by health related based website in india
-### This web based health application has been developed for the accomplishment of future ready talent internhip program launched by Microsoft,Future skills prime,quess,githud and EY.
+### This web based health application has been developed for the accomplishment of future ready talent internhip program launched by Microsoft,Future Skills Prime,quess,Githud and EY.
 **project Link**-https://gray-coast-0004e6f00.3.azurestaticapps.net
 **project demo video link**-